aws/aws-ofi-nccl/README.md

 ## Plugin Configurations

-Similar to NCCL or Libfabric, the plugin dynamically loads CUDA dependencies at runtime, specifically `libcudart.so`.
-Like NCCL and Libfabric, the plugin does not find CUDA libraries with the `CUDA_HOME` environment variable.  `dlopen()` will use the `LD_LIBRARY_PATH` environment variable and then your system's default search path to find `libcudart.so`.
+Similar to NCCL or Libfabric, the plugin dynamically loads CUDA dependencies at runtime, specifically `libcuda.so`.
+Like NCCL and Libfabric, the plugin does not find CUDA libraries with the `CUDA_HOME` environment variable.  `dlopen()` will use the `LD_LIBRARY_PATH` environment variable and then your system's default search path to find `libcuda.so`.
 We do this to match NCCL and Libfabric behaviors so that all three components find the same CUDA installation.